Jose-witch/Jose-witch.github.io/content/playground/amsterdam_12-08-2026.md

 My language is dissolving when decribing what I felt.

-If everything is just a huge performance, how deep and confident that you are facing with the materials?
+If everything is just a huge performance, how deep and confident that you are when facing with the materials?

 As the flowers in the bottle, the cabinet was rising from the dust.